24 Career Choices for French Learners

 Relevant certifications can enhance your credentials.
 E.g., certificates in translation or interpretation from reputed institutions show your expertise.
 French language proficiency exams like DELF/DALF are useful.

-Depending on the job, employers may seek candidates with distinct skills.
-For instance, technical writing, subtitling, localization, or sector-specific terms (e.g., medical, legal, technology).
+Depending on the job, employers may seek candidates with distinct skills, such as technical writing, subtitling, localization, or sector-specific terms (e.g., medical, legal, or technology).
 Your soft and technical skills are an added advantage.

 Practical experience in language-related roles, internships, or relevant projects can boost your chances.
 This experience can include translation work, interpretation, language teaching, or content creation.